Martin compactifications of affine buildings: Harmonic measures

 \subsection{Big cells}

 In the study of convergence of unbounded sequences of harmonic measures, we will make use of analogues of contraction arguments in the case of symmetric spaces and Bruhat--Tits buildings.
 The subspaces of $\Omega$ on which the arguments are valid are analogues of the so-called big cells in flag varieties.
-Point \eqref{en:4:1} in the result below is also \cite[Proposition 2.13]{HHL}; our proof differs from the one given in [loc. cit.] in the sense that it stays inside the building, without using points at infinity.
+The following fact saying that big cells are co-null in maximal boundaries, has already been proved in \cite[Proposition 2.13]{HHL}; however our proof differs from the one given in [loc. cit.] in the sense that it stays inside the building, without using points at infinity.